larrydodson/Amazon_Vine_Analysis/README.md

 ### Questions and Replies
   *1. State if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.*

-   **>**  No, there is no meaningful bias for reviews in the Vine program.
-After the two filters are applied, as described above, It is apparent that the large majority of all actual reviews are non-Vine Program reviews at 28,287 non-Vine Reviews versus only 61 Vine Program reviews.
+   **>**  No, there is no meaningful bias for reviews in the Vine program, as analysis is applied here on the us_Grocery Vine Category.
+After the two filters are applied, as described above, it is apparent that the large majority of all actual reviews are non-Vine Program reviews at 28,287 non-Vine Reviews versus only 61 Vine Program reviews.
 And, also where the Percentage of 5-Star reviews is at <1% of all Reviews and also for all 5-Star reviews.
 Therefore, any impact from Vine reviews is negligible.

   *2. Provide one additional analysis that you could do with the dataset to support your statement.*

-   **>**
+   **>**  Additional analysis could be performed using NLP (Natural Language Processing), on the original dataset, and specifically on the data columns for "review_headline" and "review_body".
+With an analysis of these text columns it could be determined if there is a positive or negative bias in peoples' stated opinions, and would propose to determine if this may be related to the statistical approach of this project.